gabimelo/web-dev-learning-path/README.md

 9. Where to go from here:

 This is just the main things that I think are good for every developer to have at least som ebasic understanding of.
 However, there are many different things that you can choose to focus on:

     * Front end and front end frameworks
     * Back end/API development
     * Infrastructure and DevOps
     * UI/UX for the front end
     * PWAs

-For now that's it.
 This is a very big topic, so of course there are many ways of looking at it and learning it.
 If you have suggestions, feel free to open issues and/or PRs!